alessandro-g89/bash-sessions/README.md

 Instead, if you use different sessions for different activities, their command histories remain well separated, and additionally the working directory and the screen contents (up to 1000 lines) are retained.
 Basically, you can resume your work exactly from where you left it.

-Another usage scenario is to easily restore your working environment after a power outage or a desktop crash.
-When a session is interrupted without being explicitly unloaded first, this can be detected and all the "pending" sessions can be resumed with a single command.